Piszmog/go-htmx-template/README.md

 ## Github Workflow

 The repository comes with two Github workflows as well.
 One called `ci.yml` that lints and tests your code.
-The other called `release.yml` that creates a tag, GitHub Release, run [GoReleaser](https://goreleaser.com/) to build and attach all the binaries.
+The other called `release.yml` that creates a tag, GitHub Release, run [GoReleaser](https://goreleaser.com/) to build and attach all the binaries, and published the docker image.
+See release [v1.0.2](https://github.com/Piszmog/go-htmx-template/releases/tag/v1.0.2) as an example.